Mildred Nettie Hall McQuaid

 No Image

-Mildred Nettie Hall McQuaid (1869-1945) was born and died in Colorado.
-She was a student of Mary Baker Eddy's, taking Primary class in January 1887 and joining the Christian Scientist Association shortly after.
+Mildred Nettie Hall McQuaid (1869-1945) was born near Denver, Colorado, and died in Park County, Colorado.
+She was a student of Mary Baker Eddy, taking Primary class with her in January 1887 and joining the Christian Scientist Association shortly after.
 Mildred, along with her mother, Mary, and sister, Minnie, were instrumental in the early growth of Christian Science in Denver, Colorado.
 The Halls became interested in Christian Science in 1885 after receiving Christian Science treatment through prayer from two of Eddy's students in Chicago.
 Later, after returning to Denver, Minnie founded the Colorado Christian Science Institute (1886) and Mildred maintained a practice with her mother, Mary.
 They had a shared listing in The Christian Science Journal in 1890 and 1891.
-Mildred appears to have stopped her public Christian Science healing practice in the early 1890s and pursued a career as a stage actor.
-She first married fellow stage actor, George W. Wessells (1904), and then cattle rancher, Thomas F. McQuaid (1911).
+Mildred appears to have stopped her public Christian Science healing practice in the early 1890s and pursued a career as a traveling stage actor.
+She first married fellow stage actor, George W. Wessells (1904), and they lived for a time in New York City, returning to Denver, Colorado, sometime before 1908, when Wessells passed on.
+She then married cattle rancher, Thomas F. McQuaid (1911), and they lived on the Hall family ranch property in Park County, Colorado, where Thomas managed and expanded the ranch.
 She joined The First Church of Christ, Scientist, in Boston, Massachusetts, on June 3, 1899 and remained a member until her passing.

 See more letters.